joshjohanning/azdo_commit_message_validator/README.md

 1. Create a repository secret titled `AZURE_DEVOPS_PAT` - it needs to be a full PAT
 2. Pass the Azure DevOps organization to the `azure-devops-organization` input parameter

+Note: `jq` needs to be [installed](https://stedolan.github.io/jq/download/) on the runner running this action

 ## How this works

 The action loops through each commit and: